EDGE DATA CENTRE

 An MDC could be built inside a limited space of the premise.
 High density solutions solve space limitations in the cabinets.
 An organization may have a preference of using certain cooling technology, cabling, fire protection, access control, intelligent monitoring, and so on; data centre design could be as simple as few components – but with specific business requirements (e.g. to comply with the local regulation) the design could involve many sophisticated components.

 An organization could request a design consultant (e.g. from Datwyler) to get expert advice on their Edge data centre.
 A consultant can also support the company in terms of a health check of the existing data centre, migration paths, upgrades and consolidation.

-On the right side you can see an example of the Datwyler Micro Data Centre.
+In the pictures above you can see examples of the Datwyler Micro Data Centre.
 We also offer mini data centres.